Star Wars (1977 comic book): Legacy

 Introduced in 1978, the droid-hating cyborg Beilert Valance predates the explicit introduction of other bounty hunters in the Star Wars franchise.
-Additionally, he has been noted as being very similar to the title character(s) of the Terminator franchise, which debuted with the 1984 film The Terminator.
+Boba Fett's development has been argued to have been influenced by Valance and Marvel's Punisher, which Goodwin previously wrote for.
+Additionally, Valance has been noted as being very similar to the title character(s) of the Terminator franchise, which debuted with the 1984 film The Terminator.

 According to Ryder Windham, the comic was not acknowledged by Lucasfilm while planning new stories because little story control had been enforced during its creation.
 Some elements appeared in the Star Wars Expanded Universe, such as the Wheel in a 2003 issue of Star Wars: Republic and the character Lumiya in the Legacy of the Force book series (2006–2008).
 The remains of a character resembling Jaxxon the rabbit appear in the 2012 The Clone Wars episode "A Sunny Day in the Void".
-In April 2014, the licensed Star Wars spin-offs released up to that point (except for The Clone Wars) were rebranded by Lucasfilm as 'Legends' and declared non-canon to the franchise in order to create a blank slate for the sequel trilogy.
+In April 2014, the licensed Star Wars Expanded Universe material released up to that point (except for The Clone Wars) were rebranded by Lucasfilm as Legends and declared non-canon to the franchise in order to create a blank slate for the sequel trilogy.

 Alex Ross created a realistic reimagining of the cover of the series' first issue as a variant cover for the first issue of Marvel's 2015 self-titled Star Wars series.
 Jaxxon appears on a cover of the aforementioned series, and works with the Rebellion in the current Star Wars Adventures series.
 An action figure of Jaxxon was released as part of Hasbro's Black Series.

 While in the original comic Vader learns Luke Skywalker's name personally, a crossover story between 2015's Star Wars and Darth Vader reveals that Fett gave Vader this intel.
 Beilert Valance entered the modern Star Wars canon in the comic Han Solo: Imperial Cadet (2018), and appears in the series Target Vader (2019) and Bounty Hunters (2020–present).
 Domina Tagge is featured in the 2020–2021 Doctor Aphra comic.